seppeljordan/parsemon2/README.rst

 documentation
 =============

-If you want to learn about the library I recommend checking out our `readthedocs page`_.
+If you want to learn about the library we recommend checking out our `readthedocs page`_.